Click here to https://app.oxfordabstracts.com/stages/7823/submitter to submit your paper.

-- The Chairman of the EUPSA Scientific Office will notify authors regarding the acceptance or rejection of their abstracts by email.
-It is therefore imperative that we have the correct email address.
-The submitting author is responsible for keeping us informed if you change email address.
+The Chairman of the EUPSA Scientific Office will notify authors regarding the acceptance or rejection of their abstracts by email.
+It is therefore imperative that correct email address are provided.
+The submitting author is responsible to update any changes in email address.

-- Scoring criteria for all papers (score scale: 1 = extremely poor; 5 = extremely good)
+Scoring criteria (Score scale: 1 = extremely poor; 5 = extremely good)

-Material already published or presented at another meeting prior to the commencement of EUPSA.
+• Material published or presented at another meeting prior to the commencement of EUPSA

-• Abstracts that are also submitted to another Congress with a parallel reviewing process.
-Unethical studies.
+• Abstracts that are submitted to another Congress with a parallel reviewing process

-The EUPSA “Young Investigator Award” has been invented to stimulate research in Paediatric Surgery.
-You may submit any abstract for this session as long as the presenting author is a trainee.
+The EUPSA “Young Investigator Award” has been setup to stimulate research in Paediatric Surgery.
+Any abstract may be submitted for this session as long as the presenting author is a trainee.
 It is not compulsory to submit a manuscript for the European Journal of Paediatric Surgery for papers in this session.
 The content of the presentation should fulfil the criteria for other abstracts submitted for the Congress.
 Please see the section on eligibility.
 Papers for the award session are selected on the basis that they are the highest scored papers submitted to the Congress.
-There will be a prize, which may be shared between the best two papers.
-The marking criteria during the review process are the same as for other abstracts.
+There will be a prize, which will be shared between the best clinical and basic science paper.
+The markings criteria during the review process are the same as for other abstracts.
 However, during presentation, the abstracts are scored by the members of the Young Investigator Award Committee according to:

 – Scientific Value